Italian Beef Recipe

 To freeze: The beef and gravy also freeze well for up to 3 months.
 Let them thaw in the fridge before reheating.

-To reheat: Either reheat the thawed beef in the microwave or a large pot over medium heat until it’s warmed through.
+To reheat: Either microwave the thawed beef or heat it in a large pot over medium heat until it’s warmed through.
+If you do the latter, I recommend adding about two extra tablespoons of water.

 Chicago Italian beef.